 Most software supply chain attacks go undetected by security solutions, making it an ideal way for threat actors to gain access to even the most security-focused organizations.
 Software supply chain attacks are highly effective because they allow the attackers to target a large number of users and organizations with a single attack.
 In some cases, depending on the software compromised, attackers can target users with the highest level of access in an organization, users with escalated privileges, making them a prime target as the threat actors establish a foothold into the organization with the "keys to the kingdom".
 Leveraging these kinds of attacks also allows threat groups to target specific industries, by compromising common software used across a particular vertical.
 Lastly, supply chain attacks provide longevity due to their stealth nature, yielding a high rate of return given the software they are able to compromise.

-For more information on how to combat this kind of attack with the RSA NetWitness® Suite, please visit our booth at the RSA Conference 2017.
+For more information on how to combat this kind of attack with the RSA NetWitness® Platform, please visit our booth at the RSA Conference 2017.

 Author: Louis Yeck